vedph/event_materials/2020_summer_camp/strand_1_text/README.md

-Materials pertaining to the text strand (more or less a sub-folder for each lesson)
+Materials pertaining to the text strand.